 We do not yet have notice from the employer indicating which employees are impacted.
 Individual employees affected will receive a letter from the employer notifying them of the change, but this likely won’t occur for several months.

 The employer anticipates the CT Group to have approximately 5,300 employees, 4,800 of which are FIs.

 We can’t speak to why the employer or other unions decided not to inform their employees/members about the CT group.
 However, we are aware the employer is working on a communications plan and it may not be rolled out for several months.
 We felt it was important to contact members as soon as the announcement was made official to keep you informed on the CT group and its implications.

-Until the employer converts the FI, AU and IA positions (around 2020-21), all FIs remain represented by ACFO-ACAF with all their terms and conditions of employment intact.
+Until the employer implements these changes, all FIs remain represented by ACFO-ACAF with all their terms and conditions of employment intact.
 However, the Federal Public Sector Labour Relations and Employment Board (FPSLREB, “the Labour Board”) needs to certify a bargaining agent for the CT Group.

 We are currently the only union who has applied to represent the group.
 We have a plan for improved pay, classification standards, qualification standards, professional development and career mobility for the CT Group and can execute it as soon as possible if you sign and return a membership card (see explanation below).

 ACFO-ACAF is best positioned to represent the comptrollership community with significantly lower dues compared to other bargaining agents and professional, experienced service (see our full explainer for why we should represent you at www.acfo-acaf.com/CTGroup).

 You can help ensure ACFO-ACAF remains your union by signing and returning a membership card (see explanation below).